Could pocket money teach children about money?

 With our stocks and shares Junior ISA you can start investing from just £10 a month and save up to £9,000 each year on behalf of a child.
 Anyone can pay in and the child will be able to withdraw the money in the account once they turn 18.

-Our Junior ISA and Junior Bond invest in stocks and shares.
-This means they have good long-term growth potential, but the value of your investments could go down as well as up so your child could end up with less money than you've put in.
+Our Junior ISA invests in stocks and shares.
+This means it has good long-term growth potential, but the value of your investments could go down as well as up so your child could end up with less money than you've put in.

 Setting your child up for success